Popular nasal decongestant doesn't actually relieve congestion, FDA advisers say

 Those original versions of Sudafed and other medicines remain available without a prescription, but they're less popular and account for about one-fifth of the $2.2 billion market for oral decongestants.
 Phenylephrine versions — sometimes labeled “PE” on packaging — make up the rest.

 If the FDA follows through on the panel’s recommendations, Johnson & Johnson, Bayer and other drugmakers could be required to pull their oral medications containing phenylephrine from store shelves.
-That would likely force consumers to switch to the behind-the-counter pills or to nasal sprays and drops that contain phenylephrine, which are not under review.
+That would likely force consumers to switch to the behind-the-counter pseudoephedrine products or to phenylephrine-based nasal sprays and drops.

-The advisers also told the FDA that studying phenylephrine at higher doses was not an option because it can push blood pressure to dangerous levels.
+The group also told the FDA that studying phenylephrine at higher doses was not an option because it can push blood pressure to potentially dangerous levels.

 “I think there’s a safety issue there,” said Dr. Paul Pisaric of Archwell Health in Oklahoma.
 “I think this is a done deal as far as I’m concerned.
 It doesn’t work.”